Social media marketing on Facebook is on the rise.

 - explain the product or service your company offers

 - Facebook live videos featuring behind the scenes footages of your employees

 - testimonial videos from satisfied customers

 - promotional video if you’re a B2B company

-While quality video production may not always come cheap, it pays off in the long run!
+While quality social media video production may not always come cheap, it pays off in the long run!